openshift-psap/dgx-blogpost/DGX-A100_GPU-Operator_testing/blogpost.md

 [benchmarking AI/ML performance on a single A100 GPU].

-In this work, we paid particular attention to the reproducibility of the functional and performance testing, so that the whole testing procedure can be easily re-executed in any freshly deployed OpenShift cluster.
+In this work, we paid particular attention to the reproducibility of the functional and performance tests, so that the whole testing procedure can be easily re-executed in any freshly deployed OpenShift cluster.